mdoradom/SecondBrain/content/Resources/Research/matrix-evaluation-in-c.md

 - **Cache locality** plays a significant role in matrix traversal performance, where **row-wise traversal** benefits from better cache utilization due to sequential memory access.
 - **Smaller matrices** show little difference in access times, but as matrix sizes increase and exceed cache sizes, the differences become more pronounced.
-- **Optimization insight**: In real-world applications, such as #gamedev or scientific computing, choosing the correct traversal method based on matrix size can lead to significant performance improvements.
+- **Optimization insight**: In real-world applications, such as [[tags/gamedev]] or scientific computing, choosing the correct traversal method based on matrix size can lead to significant performance improvements.

 If you've made it this far, thank you for reading!
 I hope this analysis offers valuable insights for optimizing performance in your own projects.